Multipacker/gimp-file-qoi/README.md

 * [GIMP Developer Resources](https://developer.gimp.org)

-	This website was discovered after the plug-in was written and therefor was not used, but it might be a usefull resource to other people if they want to write their own plug-ins for GIMP.
+	This website was discovered after the plug-in was written and therefor was not used.
+It would have been a usefull resource for developing though and perhaps it will help other people if they want to write their own plug-ins for GIMP.

 * [Gtk 3.0](https://docs.gtk.org/gtk3/index.html)
 * [Glib 2.0](https://docs.gtk.org/glib/index.html)